 Hakeem, Hugo and Chris are part of the Charged Up team who are developing a global network of stations where users can borrow portable battery banks, use them for as long as they need, then return them at a station for just a small fee.
 All chargers are powered by 100% renewable green energy, decreasing the use of non-sustainable energy sources.They’re currently forming partnerships with venues so that the public can start using their product.
 You could soon pick a charger up from cafes, bars, train stations, sports stadiums, museums tourist attractions…. and more!

-Matt, founder of MATR, hopes this will be the smallest, most powerful air purifier in the World that can remove gases, pollutants and allergens from the air inside any room.
+Matt founded MATR, the smartest nano-technology air purifier for your personal space that features a removable air tracker to improve your health.
 Users are able to track air quality from the removable tracker and app, so that when walks, runs and cycles are planned MATR can avoid pollution hotspots to improve health.”
 Matt is working on his first usable prototype that he can show to future funders and private investors to spark his future kickstarter campaign.

 How to get involved with funding